3D Bioprinting

 The viscoelastic properties of the bioink often needs to be adjusted to ensure a good printability, shape fidelity and cell-friendly mechanical environment.
 Once printed, the final strength of the construct has to resemble the one of the specific application.
 Due to their soft nature and their geometrical complexity, mechanical characterization of such constructs is often challenging with conventional testing technologies.

-3D Bioprinting Results
+Applications on 3D Bioprinting

 The thermoreversible behavior of some polymers relies on the large conformation changes in response to temperature.
 They have been investigated for a variety of clinical applications that demand an in situ gelation at physiological temperatures.
 In addition, these polymers have been widely studied for other biomedical applications such as drug delivery and tissue engineering in which the thermoresponsive behavior needs to be balanced with biocompatibility and degradation kinetics.